hepnos/HEPnOS/docs/source/optimizations.rst

 A Prefetcher instance can be passed to most functions from the RunSet, Run, and SubRun classes that return an iterator.
 This iterator will then use the Prefetcher when iterating through the container.
-The syntax illustrated above, passing the subrun to the :code:`Prefetcher::operator()()` method, shows a simple way of enabling prefetching in a modern C++ style for loop.
+The syntax illustrated above, passing the subrun to the :code:`Prefetcher::operator()()` method, shows a simple way of enabling prefetching in a modern C++ style :code:`for` loop.

 By default, a Prefetcher will not prefetch products.
 To enable prefetching products as well, the :code:`Prefetcher::fetchProduct<T>(label)` can be used.
-This method tells the Prefetcher to prefetch products of type T with the specified label as the iteration goes on.
-The :code:`load` function that is used to load the product then needs to take the prefetcher instance as first argument so that it looks in the prefetcher's cache first rather than the datastore.
+This method *does NOT load any products*, it tells the Prefetcher to prefetch products of type T with the specified label as the iteration goes on.
+The :code:`load` function that is used to load the product then needs to take the prefetcher instance as first argument so that it looks in the prefetcher's cache first rather than in the datastore.

 .. important::
-   The prefetching is enabled for a given product/label, it is expected that the client program consumes the prefetched product by calling :code:`load`.
+   If prefetching is enabled for a given product/label, it is expected that the client program consumes the prefetched product by calling :code:`load`.
 If it does not, the prefetcher's memory will fill up with prefetched products that are never consumed.